CfA-Library/Cite_Astro_Software/Draft_Docs/Guidelines.md

 # "Guidelines" for Sharing Software in Astronomy
-## Considerations and concrete things you can do right now to work toward implementing the [FORCE11 Software Citation Principles](https://doi.org/10.7717/peerj-cs.86)
+## Considerations and concrete things you can do right now to make reusing your code easier.
+## These recommendations include things you can do to work toward implementing the [FORCE11 Software Citation Principles](https://doi.org/10.7717/peerj-cs.86).

 Software can be a single script or package up to full application or system.
 For smaller items a paper may not be merited but you may